IowaScaledEngineering/ise-docs/docs/Modular Signal System/Crossover/manual.md

 * Single button sensitivity adjustment (no fiddling with tiny potentiometers!)
 * Isolated using a current transformer
 * Highly sensitive (1ma, or ~10k ohms) yet resistant to false detection
-* Powered from 5-24V of AC, DC, or DCC
+* Powered from 5V to 24V of AC, DC, or DCC
 * Onboard detection indicator LED
 * 0.4s turn on and 2.5s turn off delay to eliminate glitching

-**Input Power:**  6-24 volts DC, AC, or DCC
+**Input Power:**  6 to 24 volts DC, AC, or DCC
 **Input Supply Current:**  20 milliamps (max)
 **Turn On Delay:**  0.4 seconds
 **Turn Off Delay:**  2.5 seconds
 **Sensitivity:**  1mA at DCC frequencies
 **MSS Standard Compatibility:** 1.x, 2.x, and (proposed) 3.x

 ---

 ## Quick Start Guide

-The Crossover needs 5-24V of DC, AC, or DCC power.
+The Crossover needs 5V to 24V of DC, AC, or DCC power.
 In a typical modular setup, this will come from the accessory power bus, but can come from anywhere convenient.
 Connect power to the terminal block labeled "POWER" (J1).
 Polarity is not important.